EugeneMwangi/SpearPracticeCode/lib/sht1x/README.md

 * Sht1x pulls data line low and enters idle mode to signal measurement comletion.
 * Microcontroller reads the data.
 * MCU sends acknowledgement bit.
+### CRC Check
+The CRC check is neglected in this library and the mcu sets the DATA line after reading of the LSB byte.